opalmedapps/docs/docs/architecture/migration.md

 # Migration to Django

-As part of the migration using the [Strangler Fig pattern](../../strangler_fig) and to support the Patient-Caregiver functionality, some data needs to be moved first to the Django-based backend.
+As part of the migration using the [Strangler Fig pattern](../../strangler_fig) and to support the Patient-Caregiver functionality, some specific data needs to be moved to the Django-based backend in the first step.
-For now, this is mostly user-specific data and registration related.
+For now, this is mostly user-specific and registration related data.

 ## Registration

-The registration in the backend is being completely moved to the backend.
+The registration is being completely moved to the Django-based backend.
 The sequence diagrams are shown on [registration process](../registration).
 Every API endpoint with the exception of one is now forwarded to the backend by the listener.

-The one remaining request handling in the legacy listener is for completing the registration.
+The one remaining request handling in the legacy listener is for completing the registration (called `registerPatient`).
 This is the most complex one as it handles the creation of the Firebase account, informing ORMS etc.
 All this functionality needs to be moved to the backend Post-MVP.